jesskelsall/astarus/sessions/completed/MC01M.md

 ## Delivering the Songbird to [Crucible](../../characters/crucible.md)

-Upon arriving in [Starnov](../../places/cities/starnov.md), the party are met by a dwarf skimmer who takes them to a Marsh Skimmer contact in the city.
+Upon arriving in [Starnov](../../places/cities/starnov.md), the party are met by a dwarf skimmer who takes them to a [Marsh Skimmers](../../organisations/marsh-skimmers.md) contact in the city.
 They lead them to a dark warehouse where they move a heavy box aside, revealing a trapdoor.
 The dwarf opens it, lights a candle, and descends into a small tunnel.
 The party follows.

 A brief claustrophobic tunnel leads to an excavated room with a wooden desk, two bookcases behind it, and a few chairs on the opposite side of the 20ft by 15ft space.
 Sat at the desk is [Crucible](../../characters/crucible.md).